freenas/freenas-docs/userguide/system.rst

 dataset every morning at 3:45.
 However, this backup does not occur if the system is shut down at that time.
 If the system dataset is stored on the boot pool and the boot pool becomes unavailable, the backup will also not be available.
-The location of the system dataset can be viewed or set using
+The location of the system dataset is viewed or set using
 :menuselection:`System --> System Dataset`.